rfgoat2014/BoardThing/README.md

 Frameworks ---------------

 Initially the main board listing page was built using AngularJS and the main board was wrote with Backbone.js.
 The new version will ony be using Backbone.js.

-Initial Goals ---------------

-- Recreate the cards and clusters for the new board map